jarviscanada/jarvis_data_eng_MinhPhuongly/core_java/jdbc/README.md

 # Introduction
 This app uses JDBC for creating CRUD functions working with a dockerized Postgres Database.
+There is a CustomerDAO class for working with Customer table and another DAO class for collecting data from multiple tables in the database called OrderDAO.
 The tech-stack used in this project includes Java Core, Maven, JDBC, PSQL, Docker and DBeaver.

 # Implementaiton